MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 Specify how many hours, days, or weeks the approver has to respond to the task—that is, approve or reject it.
-The number of hours, days, or weeks you enter will be used to calculate the task’s due date.
+The number of hours, days, or weeks you enter will be used to calculate the task's due date.

 Mark the Apply Workflow Calendar option to include the Workflow calendar in the due date calculations for the step.
 For example, assume that you have